MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Notes/Get-MgGroupOnenoteOperation.md

   You can poll the Operation-Location endpoint until the `status` property returns `completed` or `failed`.
 If the status is `completed`, the `resourceLocation` property contains the resource endpoint URI.
 If the status is `failed`, the error and `@api.diagnostics` properties provide error information.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Get-MgBetaBetaGroupOnenoteOperation](/powershell/module/Microsoft.Graph.Beta.Notes/Get-MgBetaGroupOnenoteOperation?view=graph-powershell-beta)

 ## SYNTAX